Uighar city ruin, Baibalik, is situated 14km to west from the center

 4m high and 2m thick.
 Many tiny holes on the fortress are supposed to have been

 used for observing outside.
 On northern fortress of the city there was a large

-destroyed by Kirgiz nomadic tribes from Yenisei River.
+destroyed by Kyrgyz nomadic tribes from Yenisei River.
 All books and sutras

 were burned during this destruction.